Cumbernauld Village: Today

 Today, Cumbernauld Village is quite characteristically different from most of the rest of the town, as it contains a high number of local amenities, and its structure of having pavements beside the roads in the Village is quite unlike the rest of the planned new town, with the possible exception of Condorrat which, like Cumbernauld Village, is a settlement of many years' standing before the new town's construction.

 Cumbernauld Village has an active local community and local people are involved in the Village Community Council and in Cumbernauld Village Action for the Community.
 The latter is a community group campaigning for improvements to the amenity of the Village.

 Cumbernauld United FC

-Cumbernauld's non-league (junior) football team, Cumbernauld United, play in the Village at Guy's Meadow.
+Cumbernauld's junior (non-league) football team, Cumbernauld United, play in the Village at Guy's Meadow.
 Cumbernauld United also have a full youth academy with teams at all age groups from under 6 upwards, considered by many as one of the best in Central Scotland.
 All of United's teams play on the main Guy's Meadow pitch or on the impressive Astroturf facility which surrounds the stadium: Hat-Trix soccer complex.

 Currently SJFA West Region Premiership (a division above United) side Kirkintilloch Rob Roy are ground-sharing at Guy's Meadow.